Einlar/goldshish-cove/src/content/notes/models-of-theoretical-physics-2019-full.md

 course: Models of Theoretical Physics
 year: 2019
 professor: Amos Maritan, Marco Baiesi
-description: Notes for Models of Theoretical Physics (2019)
+description: Completion of the notes by F. Manzali (2019).
 ---

 Completion of [Francesco's notes](/notes/models-of-theoretical-physics-2019) from the course of Maritan and Baiesi.
 Gradenigo's part is missing, though.
 One can copy the project and eventually complete with the newest and more actual topics.